-Call me for a free consultation and to see if we might be able to work together in developing your speech
+Get in touch for a free consultation to see if we might be able to work together in developing your speech

 Philip is highly professional in his work.
 He is a good listener, and manages to create an environment which is simultaneously professional and personal by making his clients feel safe and comfortable with expressing their opinions, problems etc.What I also find very important is that instead of merely pushing strategies on the client, Philip listens to and collaborates with his clients, working towards a coping strategy that will work for the client.
 His work is collaborative and cooperative.
 I would highly recommend Phil as a speech and language therapist to anyone with any level of stammer, language or speech difficulties.